lightpoichich/baserow/docs/development/tools.md

 To easily and automatically test all the python code we use pytest.
 Most of the backend code is covered with tests and we like to keep it that way!
-The code is also tested in the continuous integration pipline.
+The code is also tested in the continuous integration pipeline.
 It can also be tested manually in the development environment.
 Make sure that you are in the `backend` container and execute the following command.

 ```
 $ make test